zhubonan/aiida-castep/docs/source/user_guide/first_calc.rst

 A series of node will be created when the calculation is finished and parsed.
 Use ``calc.get_outputs_dict()`` to access the output nodes.
 Alternatively, the main ``ParameterData`` node's content can be return using ``calc.res.<tab completion>``.
 Other nodes can be access using ``calc.out.<tab completion>``.
 The calculation's state is set to "FINISHED" after it is completed without error.
 This does not mean that the underlying task has succeeded.
 For example, an unconverged geometry optimization due to the maximum iteration being reached is still an "FINISHED" calculation, as CASTEP has completed what the user has requested.
-On the other hand, if the caluclation is terminated due to the time limit (cleanly exited or not), it will be set to the "FAILED" state.
+On the other hand, if the calculation is terminated due to the time limit (cleanly exited or not), it will be set to the "FAILED" state.